 On February 16, 2012 EPA issued the final Mercury and Air Toxics Standards.
 Industry groups and several states challenged the rule. —Michigan v.
 EPA, No. 14-46 (lead case) (D.C.
 Cir.)

-On June 29, 2015 the Supreme Court remanded MATS to EPA for additional cost-benefit analyses, to determine if the standards are “appropriate and necessary.”
+On June 29, 2015 the Supreme Court remanded MATS to the D.C.
+Circuit to assess how EPA should proceed with additional cost-benefit analyses.
+The D.C.
+Circuit sent the MATS back to EPA to determine if the standards are “appropriate and necessary.”

 On April 18, 2017 EPA asked the Court to delay oral arguments, scheduled for May 18, 2017.